The only way to minimize the annoyance of car repair is to choose a high-quality

 Pay by credit card.

-Our evaluations of area shops should help you distinguish the good shops
+Our evaluations of 510 area shops should help you distinguish the good

-are based on more than 30,000 consumer reviews we collected by surveying
+are based on more than 22,000 reviews by Washington area consumers, consumer

 We also provide advice on how to choose a shop on your own, deal with whatever